keithbuhler/keithbuhler.github.io/slideshows/orthodoxeducation.md

 </section><section data-markdown>

-### Christian anthropology (what are we educating?)
+## Christian anthropology (what are we educating?)

   - What is a human being?
 An image bearer of God
   - What is God?
 The creator of human beings and (in the second person of the Trinity) one of us
   - All things were made by the Word, by Christ -- and the Word is our destiny, our end or purpose
   - A child is a saint in the making
+  - Education then is setting young people up to fulfill their highest calling: sanctity and union with God
   - God is loving, humble, wise, self-sacrificial -> so should teachers be, and so should they make their students

 </section><section data-markdown>

-### Fr.
-Justin Popovich

-Our life is deification — our life is *Christification.*
-Through being purified, illuminated, and united with Christ the human being struggles for his own salvation, by God’s grace.
-The result is no less than the shocking gift of union.
-Fr.
-Justin says:
-> “to become immortal in Him by the power of the Holy Spirit, to become God, to become the God-man — this is the purpose... of the human race...The purpose of man is to fill himself with the God-man, in His body—the Orthodox Church; to be transfigured in Him through grace-filled struggles.”

-</section><section data-markdown>

-### Wisdom and love (why are we educating?)
+## Wisdom and love (why are we educating?)

 * So we learn all things in heaven and on earth
 * In family, how to relate to people